-SCHOOL Fine Arts Fine Arts ACADEMIC UNIT Departmen Department of Fine Arts and Sciences LEVEL OF STUDIES Graduate C ourse COURSE CODE ETY 313 SEMESTER Th ird (C) COURSE TITLE German lan guage, elemer ntary if credits are awarded for separate co lectures, laboratory exercises, etc. If the whole of the course, give the weekly teach components of the course, e.g. the credits are awarded for the CREDITS 2 2 2 Add rows if necessary.
-The organisation of methods used are described in detail at (a , , COURSE TYPE This course is a general background course aiming at aiming at general background, special background, specialised general knowledge, skills development ment of interr tion skills and lan guage and PREREQUISITE COURSES: No LANGUAGE OF INSTRUCTION and EXAMINATIONS: German/Gr eek IS THE COURSE OFFERED TO ERASMUS STUDENTS Yes, if it is o lemanded COURSE WEBSITE (URL) -
+SCHOOL Fine Arts ACADEMIC UNIT Departmen Department of Fine Arts and Sciences LEVEL OF STUDIES Graduate C ourse COURSE CODE ΞΓ303 SEMESTER Th ird (C) COURSE TITLE German lan guage, elemen itary if credits are awarded for separate co lectures, laboratory exercises, etc. If the whole of the course, give the weekly teach components of the course, e.g. the credits are awarded for the TEACHING HOURS CREDIT CREDITS 2 2 Add rows if necessary.
+The organisation of teaching and the teaching methods used are described in detail at (d). , , COURSE TYPE This course is a general background course aiming at aiming at general background, special background, specialised general knowledge, skills development the development of intermediate level language and communication skills and knowledge guage and PREREQUISITE COURSES: No LANGUAGE OF INSTRUCTION and EXAMINATIONS: German/Greek IS THE COURSE OFFERED TO ERASMUS STUDENTS Yes, if it is demanded COURSE WEBSITE (URL) -